Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Finding Smooth Metrics

 as a closed subspace, but we note that not every section of $J^k(S^2(TM^*)) \rightarrow M$ is the $k$-jet of a section of $S^2(TM^*)$.
 Given a fixed volume form $\omega$, we denote by $L^p(M, \omega, J^k(S^2(TM)))$ the space of $L^p$ sections of this bundle equipped with norm defined by

 Here the norm inside the integral is defined by the inner product on $S^2(TM^*)_m$ induced by a fixed background Riemannian metric $g$ on $M$.
 Note that, as $M$ is compact, changing the smooth volume $\omega$ or Riemannian metric $g$ gives an isomorphic $L^p$ space and the identity map between any pair of such spaces is bounded.
 The set of smooth sections of $S^2(TM^*) \rightarrow M$ are naturally included in $L^p(M, \omega, J^k(S^2(TM^*))$.
-Let $W^{p,k}(M, \omega, S^2(TM^*))$ be the completion of the set of smooth sections with respect to the inner product.
+Let $W^{p,k}(M, \omega, S^2(TM^*))$ be the completion of the set of smooth sections with respect to this norm which we denote $\|\cdot\|_{p,k}$.
 Thus

 is a closed subspace.

 The following lemma verifies that all the Sobolev spaces discussed above are in the class $\mathcal{E}_{10}$.
 The reader only interested in $C^{\infty}$ actions should consider the case $p=2$ in which all spaces discussed above are Hilbert.